Greater Essex Combined County Authority

+The Greater Essex Combined County Authority (GECCA) is a planned strategic authority and combined county authority for the ceremonial county of Essex, England.
+GECCA is expected to be established in 2026.
+Its creation is linked to the English Devolution and Community Empowerment Act 2026, first outlined in a white paper in 2024 by the Starmer ministry.
+GECCA will have a directly elected mayor, with the first mayoral election expected in 2028.

 History

 Background

-Historically, the entire ceremonial county of Essex was administered by Essex County Council in a two-tier system with lower tier district councils.
+From 1974, the entire county of Essex was administered by Essex County Council in a two-tier system with lower tier district councils.
 This system continues in most of the county today, but in 1998 the districts of Thurrock and Southend-on-Sea were granted unitary authority status, making them administratively independent from the county council.
 Essex Police and the Essex County Fire and Rescue Service continued to cover the entire county after 1998.
-In 2012, the elected county-wide position of Essex Police, Fire and Crime Commissioner was introduced.
+In 2012, the elected county-wide position of Essex Police and Crime Commissioner was introduced, with the role also becoming the fire authority and being re-named Police, Fire and Crime Commissioner in 2018.
 (Note: The office of Essex Police and Crime Commissioner was introduced in 2012.
 In 2017, the office was granted responsibility for the fire service and renamed Essex Police, Fire and Crime Commissioner.)
 The three upper-tier authorities of Essex have also continued to work together on different issues since 1998.

 Since 1999, the UK Government has devolved powers to local parliaments, assemblies, authorities and mayors in the nations and regions of the UK.
-In 2009, it introduced combined authorities which can be formed by volunteering groups of local authorities in England, to which the government can devolve powers to.
+In 2009, it introduced combined authorities and combined county authorities which can be formed by volunteering groups of local authorities in England, to which the government can devolve powers.
 In 2023, the similar combined county authority was also introduced.
-Both authorities can be led by directly elected mayors, or can be led by a body indirectly appointed by their member authorities.
+Both authorities can be led by directly elected mayors supported by council appointees, or can be led by a body indirectly appointed by their member authorities.